Understanding DoD Contracting

 Colors of Money

-When you hear the DoD refer to “color of money,” they mean the categories of funding as appropriated by Congress for a specific purpose.
+When the DoD refer to “color of money,” they mean the categories of funding as appropriated by Congress for a specific purpose.
 Each category is considered a different “color,” though actual colors have nothing to do with it.

-The 5 major pots of money are:
+The five major pots of money are: